Lakewood Communications

 Installation Part-1 (Install XWALLFilter)

-3. Run the XWALLFilter installer and follow the on-screen instructions.
+1. Run the XWALLFilter installer and follow the on-screen instructions.

-Installation Part-2 (License XWALLFilter)
+Installation Part-2 (License XWALLFilter Standard or SBS Edition)

 Note:

 2. Enter the XWall Admin utility.
-Select View->XWALLFilter Exchange 2003/2007 Junk E-Mail Folder Add-On and select "Exchange 2003/2007 with XWALLFilter installed".
+Select View->XWALLFilter Exchange Junk E-Mail Folder Add-On and select "Exchange with XWALLFilter installed".
 If you’re running a 30-day trial of XWall, XWALLFilter is automatically licensed in full function mode during XWall’s trial period and you may skip to Installation Part-3.
 If you’re running a licensed copy of XWall and have not yet purchased a license for XWALLFilter or desire a fully functional 30-day trial, click the PURCHASE link.

 3. Enter the XWall Admin utility, Select Help->Licenses->XWALLFilter.
 If you already have an XWALLFilter license key (string beginning with ‘D’ and ending with ‘W’, example: “Duj+0YBiANp/oOVrUWERBEhK0iEsiPsgJBUOsGgapKAHnHtPhuUAxNwfdW”), paste it into the field LICENSE.
 If you have an XWALLFilter serial number (string with dashes, example: “F0D2F21E-CCB0-11D0-A316-00AA00688B10”, click the ACTIVATE link.
 The activation web site will issue you a license key to paste into the field LICENSE.